kevinyswong/kevinyswong.github.io/index.md

 <u id="social-capitalism">Towards Social Capitalism</u><br>

+  We consider here the country's present state of inequality and then reason towards a more sustainable economic form.
 Let us consider the current landscape of wealth ownership in the country.
 Based on the total population
   <a href="https://www.census.gov/library/visualizations/interactive/2020-population-and-housing-state-data.html">count</a>
   from the 2020 census and the total net worth
   <a href="https://fred.stlouisfed.org/graph/?g=1kDFV">data</a>